nikitamiroshnichenko/pasmo/readme.txt

 	HWSPRITEDATA_SX: rw 1

-SETBANK <value>
+SETBANK <addr>,<value>
-	Sets the CURRENTBANK varible to value.
+	Sets the CURRENTBANK varible to value for addr to addr + 0x1fff (8k).
 Also all labels defined after this command will store the bank it was defined in. then you can do ?? before a label to get the bank of that label. example
-	SETBANK 5
+	SETBANK $2000,5   sets the code now compiled from $2000-$3fff to use bank 5 SETBANK $4000,6   sets the code now compiled from $4000-$5fff to use bank 6

 DATA:	HEX 0002008C8C8C8C8C8C49B6B6498C0001